getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset github-e-configure.png %}]({% asset github-e-configure.png @path %})

-7. Add any repositories that you want to collect commit data from.
-Note: Make sure you have given Sentry access to these repositories in GitHub in the previous steps.
+7. Add any repositories that you want to collect commit data from. _Make sure you have given Sentry access to these repositories in GitHub in the previous steps._

     [{% asset github-e-add-repo.png %}]({% asset github-e-add-repo.png @path %})